al8n/ruserf/README.md

   - **`Delegate`**

-    Delegate is the trait that clients must implement if they want to hook into the gossip layer of Memberlist.
+    Delegate is the trait that clients must implement if they want to hook into the gossip layer of Serf.
 All the methods must be thread-safe, as they can and generally will be called concurrently.

     Here are the sub delegate traits: